 Search for placements and find out more about work experience and internships.

 The UK aerospace sector is well established and dominated by large multinationals that produce many diverse products and have locations across the world.
 Manufacturing 'hubs' are in the South West, North West, Midlands, Northern Ireland, Wales and the South East.

 Apart from aircraft manufacturers, opportunities exist with regulators such as the Civil Aviation Authority (CAA), the armed forces, government research agencies, airline companies, space programmes and suppliers of raw materials and parts to manufacturers.

-Small and medium-sized enterprises (SMEs) offer substantial job roles from engineering to commercial and managerial roles within sales, finance and IT.
+Small and medium-sized enterprises (SMEs) have a range of opportunities ranging from engineering to commercial and managerial roles within sales, finance and IT.

 Skills for your CV

-As well as developing specialist knowledge in areas including aerodynamics, stress engineering, materials and structures, and sustainable aircraft design, an aerospace degree allows you to obtain a diverse range of skills including the ability to:
+As well as developing specialist knowledge in areas including aerodynamics, stress engineering, materials and structures, and sustainable aircraft design, an aerospace degree allows you to obtain a range of skills including the ability to:

 - work effectively in multinational teams